Intilery/intilery.github.io/docs/guides/validate.md

 ![arrays](/img/arrays.png)

-***Note:*** It is not currently possible to apply validation to objects within an array, Intilery will recognise the properties of objects within an array and make them available in [audiences](/docs/customers/audiences) and [computed traits](/docs/customers/computed-traits)
+***Note:*** It is not currently possible to apply validation to objects within an array, Intilery will recognise the properties of objects within an array and make them available in [audiences](/docs/customers/audiences).

 ## Schema